pH-7/GoodJsCode/readme.md

 Every day, I review hundreds of lines of code.
 Brand new micro-services, new features, new refactoring, hotfixes, and so on.
 I've seen so many different coding styles as well as good and bad coding habits from the developers I've been working with.

-With this book, you will get the essentials to know, straight to the solution for writing better and cleaner code.
+With this book, you will get **the essentials to know**, straight to the solution for writing better and cleaner code.
 It's a practical book.
 You won't have superfluous information.
 Just the important things ✅

 Time is so valuable and important (even more as a software engineer), so I will only share what you need to know, without unnecessary details, that are there only for making the book fatter.